w3nch/ToolBox/sigma_rules.md

 # 🧠 Daily Learning Guide for Sigma CLI

 Welcome to the **Daily Learning Guide**!
-This repository is designed to help you understand how to use Sigma CLI effectively, create detection rules, and convert them into formats compatible with various backends like Splunk.
+This repository is designed to help you understand how to use Sigma CLI effectively, create detection rules, and convert them into formats compatible with various backends like Splunk,Elk,and etc.

 ## 🚀 Installation